hedmanw/marlin-mining/examples/tasks/README.md

 # Performing tasks in INCLINE VM
-This section describes the actions to run the test environments and
+This section describes the actions to run the test environments and perform some rudimentary actions in the editors.

 ## Manual unstructured merging in RCPTT/ECLIPSE CDT
 We use [Eclipse CDT](http://www.eclipse.org/cdt/) to launch inside RCPTT, this will be referred to as the AUT (application under test), since RCPTT is really a testing tool.